-2.1.1 Changes in accounting policy and disclosures Amended standards and interpretations
+2.1.1 Changes in accounting policy and disclosures

-In 2022, there are few revisions by the International Accounting Standards Board to the financial reporting requirements in accounting policies.
-There are no amendments that significantly effects the financial reporting in 2022.
+Amended standards and interpretations In 2023, there are few revisions by the International Accounting Standards Board to the financial reporting requirements in accounting policies.
+There are no amendments that significantly effects the financial reporting in 2023.
+See note 24 for minior changes in 2023.